Back to All

 A few steps from the truck to the doorway are all it takes for salt to spread inside.

-Winter moving takes extra awareness, and effective protection comes from consistent habits.
+Winter moving takes extra awareness, and understanding how long distance moving services work helps reduce risks like salt damage.
+Effective protection comes from consistent habits.
 Crews focus on steps that limit how much salt reaches the home or the belongings.
 These steps include:

 Expert Insight: Our crews carry microfiber shoe mats and quick dry wipes during winter routes.
 These simple tools help prevent salt from tracking indoors.

-Why road salt matters more than families and businesses realize during a winter move
+Why does road salt matter more during a long distance move in winter?

 Salt damage often appears slowly.
 Marks on flooring or fabric may show up weeks later, and corrosion on metal parts